manuleo/mADAm-2019/README.md

 All FAO’s dataset are in .csv so easy to parse and to work on.
 Same applies to United Nations dataset.
 The dimensions are overall manageable and no problems emerged.

 ## Geospatial data
-This dataset was retrieved from Kaggle at the folliwing [link](https://www.kaggle.com/worldbank/world-development-indicators).
+This dataset was retrieved from Kaggle at the following [link](https://www.kaggle.com/worldbank/world-development-indicators).
 The dataset contains the geometry of every country in the world.
-The dataset can be imported easily as it's a json file and it also quite small.
-Json file will be then converted in a GeoPandas Dataframe with geopandas (specialized library to work with geographical visualization).
+The dataset can be imported easily as it's a json file and also quite small.
+The Json file will be then converted to a GeoPandas Dataframe with geopandas (specialized library to work with geographical visualization).

 ### USDA Agricultural Research Service (ARS) Nutrition Facts Database